01-edu/public/subjects/make-your-game/history/README.md

 ### Objectives

-You must follow the same [principles](../README.md) as the first subject.
+You must follow the same [principles](../README.md) as in the first subject.

-For this project you must take into account the creation of a **story mode**, a version of a computer game in which the player controls a character in a story.
+For this project you must create a **story mode**, a mode in a computer game in which the player plays through a story.

-Take for instance **Super Mario** where the main character is the player and you must save the princess and during the game play there is a story being told.
+Take for instance **Super Mario** where a story is being told in which the main character tries to save the princess.
-Even [Brick Breaker/ Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) can be done with a story mode.
+With some creativity even [Brick Breaker/ Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) can be done with a story mode.

 ### Instructions

-A story must have some kind of logic, you must not simply write something on a board and it is done, no!
+A story must have some kind of logic and evolution, you must not simply write something on a board and it is done, no!

-It must have:
+The story must have at least:

-- an introduction, the context and beginning of the story (should be shown before starting to play)
+- an introduction, the context and beginning of the story (should be shown before starting the game)
-- a development, the story reaches a middle (should be shown when you hit a specific score while playing)
+- a development, the story reaches a waypoint (should be shown when you hit a specific score while playing)
-- a conclusion, the end of the story (should be shown when the game ends, either you lose or win)
+- a conclusion, the end of the story (should be shown when the game ends, either with a loss or a vicotry)

 This project will help you learn about: